umarhassan-mitodl/wgs.615-fall-2012/content/pages/readings.md

 Ragoné, Helena.
 "Of Likeness and Difference: How Race Is being Transfigured by Gestational Surrogacy."
 Chapter 2 in *Ideologies and Technologies of Motherhood: Race, Class, Sexuality, Nationalism*.
 Edited by Helena Ragoné and France Winddance Twine.
 Routledge, 2000.
 ISBN: 9780415921107.

 Colen, Shellee.
 "Like a Mother to Them: Stratified Reproduction and West Indian Childcare Workers and Employers in New York."
 Chapter 5 in *Conceiving the New World Order: The Global Politics of Reproduction*.
 Edited by Faye D. Ginsburg and Rayna Rapp.
 University of California Press, 1995.
-ISBN: 9780520089143. \[Preview with {{% resource_link "9dad5d03-06b5-40ed-8cda-53768b5b467a" "Google Books" %}}\]
+ISBN: 9780520089143. \[Preview with [Google Books](http://books.google.com/books?id=KiILFy6TKCgC&pg=PA78#v=onepage)\]

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 10